swyxio/ai-notes/INFRA.md

 https://lilianweng.github.io/posts/2023-01-10-inference-optimization/
 scaling up inference

+https://textsynth.com/ Fabrice Bellard's project provides access to large language or text-to-image models such as GPT-J, GPT-Neo, M2M100, CodeGen, Stable Diffusion thru a [REST API](https://textsynth.com/documentation.html#api) and a [playground](https://textsynth.com/playground.html).
+They can be used for example for text completion, question answering, classification, chat, translation, image generation, ...
+TextSynth employs [custom inference code](https://textsynth.com/technology.html) to get faster inference (hence lower costs) on standard GPUs and CPUs.

 ## hardware issues

 - https://hardwarelottery.github.io ML will run into an asymptote because matrix multiplication and full forward/backprop passes are ridiculously expensive.
 What hardware improvements do we need to enable new architectures?